visit/slate/source/index.html.md

 }
 ```

-All the POI in use in CBIS for the organization owning the API key, with your own translations as well.
+All the POIs in use in CBIS for the organization owning the API key, with your own translations as well.

 ## Get POI